Last Updated on

 - Taxes are very skewed in this scenario on the vacation rental.
 In TCI there are no property taxes, but there is a 15 percent tax on all property purchases.
 You would have to add $60,000 to the purchase price of $400,000 for taxes when you bought the condo.
 Over five years that would average out to $1,000 a month.

 The utilities on the condos we looked at were not very high, because the HOA took care of the water, electric and cable.
 The HOA takes care of the exterior maintenance, but not the interior maintenance.
-You can see almost all of the income is used up by the expenses on the vacation rental.
+You can see that almost all of the income is used up by the expenses on the vacation rental.
 If you consider the huge initial tax bill all the income is used up on the vacation rental and you don’t have any loan costs!

 The reason most people consider a vacation rental is they think buying a vacation house will save them money.
 Even though you are actually losing money on this particular vacation condo, maybe it makes sense to buy it if you stay there enough.
 You will save thousands on every vacation, right?
 The problem is every time you stay at your vacation rental you are taking it off the rental market.
 You could be renting the property to someone else and you are losing rental income.

 All of the numbers I have used so far have assumed you are paying cash for a vacation rental and you are still losing money!
-If you get a loan it will lose even more money and do you want to tie up $400,000 plus in a vacation rental that you use a couple times a year?
-That much money would make me over $7,000 a month in rental income, because I can use that money with financing and still make money each month.
+If you get a loan it will lose even more money and do you want to tie up $400,000 plus in a vacation rental that you use a couple of times a year?
+That much money would make me over $7,000 a month in rental income because I can use that money with financing and still make money each month.
 That $7,000 a month would more than pay for a couple of vacations a year in some really nice places!
-Not to mention it is not easy to get financing in another country, or even another state.
+Not to mention it is not easy to get financing in another country or even another state.

 When would it make sense to buy a vacation rental?